lynsei/amazon-docker-devops/setup-gpg.md

  - you might use etcd or boom for storing & managing or encrypte container key locations

-# I also create an aws.sh file that uses the AWS CLI, so I don't need to install it.
+As a personal preferenc, I create an aws.sh file that uses a docker containerized AWS CLI, so I don't need to install it.
-- this allows me to be lazy, which I'm great at!
+This allows me to be lazy, which I'm great at!   ;)

-Here's an example of how I might script an aws cli container for usage:
+Here's an example of how I might script an AWS-CLI.sh container for usage:

 ```
 	#!/bin/bash